-- (3) If the application for disability retirement is subsequently granted, the retirement system shall reimburse the appointing power for the temporary disability allowance which shall be deducted from any back disability retirement benefits otherwise payable to the employee.
-If the application is denied, the appointing power shall reinstate the employee to his or her position with back salary and benefits pursuant to subdivision (g), less any temporary disability allowance paid by the appointing power.
-The appointing power shall also restore any leave credits the employee used during the period of the involuntary leave. - SEC.
-74. Section 19257.5 of the Government Code is amended to read: - 19257.5.
-Where the appointment of an employee has been made and accepted in good faith, but where the appointment would not have been made but for some mistake of law or fact that if known to the parties would have rendered the appointment unlawful when made, the department may declare the appointment void from the beginning if the action is taken within one year after the appointment. - SEC.
-75. Section 19400 of the Government Code is amended to read: - 19400.
+- SEC.
+67. Section 19257.5 of the Government Code is amended to read: - 19257.5.
+Where the appointment of an employee has been made and accepted in good faith, but where the appointment would not have been made but for some mistake of law or fact that if known to the parties would have rendered the appointment unlawful when made, the department may declare the appointment void from the beginning if the action is taken within one year after the appointment.

+19400.
 It is the intent of this article to establish and maintain an effective upward mobility program for state employees in low-paying occupations.
-An upward mobility program is one in which career opportunities are developed and published and assistance is provided which will allow employees in low-paying occupations to develop and advance to their highest potential. - SEC.
-76. Section 19401 of the Government Code is amended to read: - 19401.
+An upward mobility program is one in which career opportunities are developed and published and assistance is provided which will allow employees in low-paying occupations to develop and advance to their highest potential.

+19401.
 All appointing authorities of state government shall establish an effective program of upward mobility for employees in low-paying occupational groups.
 In developing their upward mobility programs, appointing authorities shall endeavor to provide, to the greatest extent possible, the following opportunities for employees who meet criteria established by the appointing authority, demonstrate the aptitude or potential for advancement, and wish to participate in:

-(a) Career counseling using individual professional, administrative, and technical employees who can serve as career models, and a course in group career counseling.
-Each employee who wishes to participate in an upward mobility program should be required to develop a career development plan.

-- (b) Appropriate academic counseling.

-- (c) Training opportunities such as college programs related to special training programs.
-This training may include release time at reduced cost or no cost to the employee and may be offered in geographically remote areas through cooperative arrangements with other departments and colleges.

-- (d) Training and development assignments.

-- (e) On-the-job training.

-- (f) Job restructuring, including the development of career ladders and lattices, and modifications of requirements where employment barriers exist. - SEC.
-77. Section 19402 of the Government Code is amended to read:
+- (a) Career counseling using individual professional, administrative, and technical employees who can serve as career models, and a course in group career counseling.
+Each employee who wishes to participate in an upward mobility program should be required to develop a career development plan. - (b) Appropriate academic counseling. - (c) Training opportunities such as college programs related to special training programs.
+This training may include release time at reduced cost or no cost to the employee and may be offered in geographically remote areas through cooperative arrangements with other departments and colleges. - (d) Training and development assignments. - (e) On-the-job training. - 34 (f) Job restructuring, including the development of career ladders 35 and lattices, and modifications of requirements where employment 36 barriers exist. - 37 SEC.
+77. - 38 SEC.
+70. Section 19402 of the Government Code is amended to read: